-So for businesses who like the idea of blockchain, but do not have the funds or budget to carry out, might need to wait more before they can jump into the blockchain bandwagon.
+So businesses who like the idea of blockchain, but do not have the funds or budget to carry it out, might need to wait more before they can jump into the blockchain bandwagon.

 Implementing and managing a blockchain project is hard.
 It requires thorough knowledge from the business to go through the whole process.

-They need to hire multiple experts in the blockchain field that leads to problem and hence it is counted as one of the disadvantages of blockchain.
+They need to hire multiple experts in the blockchain field which leads to the problem and hence it is counted as one of the disadvantages of blockchain.